There are no good infinite families of toric codes: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank Ajneet Dhillon, Brett Nasserden, Sayantan Roy-Chowdhury, Owen Sharpe, and Sophie Spirkl.
 We would like to especially thank Jim Geelen for enlightening conversations.
+Lastly, we want to thank the anonymous referees for their helpful feedback, and in particular their comments that inspired us to introduce \cref{def:M_0(S)}.

 The first and third-named authors were partially supported by Discovery Grants from the National Science and Engineering Research Council of Canada (NSERC); in addition, the third-named author was supported by a Mathematics Faculty Research Chair from the University of Waterloo.
 This paper is the outcome of an NSERC-USRA project; we thank NSERC for their support.